Navy Chain of Command for Numbered Fleets and Commands

 Navy

-The Navy has both administrative and operational chains of command.
+The United States Navy operates under both administrative and operational chains of command.

 Navy Chain of Command/Organization